Community Outreach & Events

 In 2011 we began collecting and saving for a "Secret Santa" project through our office.
 We intended on providing families in Livingston County with food and supplies to good people and truly in need of assistance.
 We found so many people deserving of this we chose to share our secret and are glad we did.
 In all we were able to spend over $3,000 on area families and seniors, some of which were first unwilling to allow us to reward them for being good citizens.

-All our staff enjoyed the Secret Santa program.
-We proudly partnered with the RSVP so that donations were tax deductible.
+We proudly partnered with the RSVP so that donations are tax deductible.
 The Chillicothe Elks joined in and gave us bicycles to provide to any children of families who were on our list.
 Our deputies were sporting Santa Hats as they delivered the gifts to the children.

 When finished it was evident this was very rewarding to those we met and also for our staff.
 We learned a great deal about life and friendship in the time we spent with these people.
 Our goal is to make this an annual event and help good people who are truly in need and appreciate the opportunity.